Temasek-backed Vertex wins nod for Spac listing in Singapore

 European asset manager Tikehau Capital and Singapore buyout firm Novo Tellus Capital Partners are also exploring blank cheque company listings on the SGX.

-Tikehau Capital, together with LVMH chief exercutive Bernard Arnault's family office Financiere Agache, submitted an IPO application to list a Spac on the SGX in October, according to Bloomberg.
+Tikehau Capital, together with LVMH chief executive Bernard Arnault's family office Financiere Agache, submitted an IPO application to list a Spac on the SGX in October, according to Bloomberg.